claudijo/json-rpc-client-stream/README.md

 ### Using JSON RPC 2.0 in a Peer-to-peer Fashion

 A server and client pair must be installed on each node in order to use JSON RPC 2.0 in a peer-to-peer fashion.
-Additionally, a full-duplex communication between node endpoint is required, for instance using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+Additionally, full-duplex communication between node endpoint is required, for instance using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-The problem with such a setup is to separate incoming requests from incoming responses.
+The question then is, how to separate incoming requests from incoming responses?

 This problem could be handled by the protocol implementation, since it is quite straight forward to separate well-formed requests from well-formed responses.